 In the list of flows, do any of the following:

-- To delete a flow, select the ... icon, select its trash-can icon, and then select OK.
+To delete a flow, select the ... icon, select Delete, and then select Delete on the message box that appears.

 Select a flow run from the list of runs to see the inputs and outputs of each step.